-At least 60 percent of the PPP loan proceeds should be used for payroll costs and not more than 40 percent of loan proceeds should be used for Non-Payroll Costs.
-These constraints are in addition to the 60% payroll cost minimum, 40% non-payroll cost maximum requirements for loan forgiveness testing.
+At least 60% of PPP loan proceeds must be used for Payroll Costs and not more than 40% of loan proceeds should be used for Non-Payroll Costs.

+These constraints are in addition to the 60% Payroll Cost minimum, 40% Non-Payroll Cost maximum requirements for loan forgiveness testing.
 See FAQ #33 below.
-With respect to the latter, the 60/40% tests clearly apply to loan proceed amounts actually spent during the covered period.
-A borrower will not be eligible for any forgiveness if these ratio restrictions are not complied with.
+With respect to the latter, the 60%/40% tests apply to loan proceed amounts actually spent or incurred during the forgiveness covered period.